raphlev/auth0-nest-react-mongodb-blog/README.md

 ```

 ### Create .env file
-Once the installation process is complete, create a `.env` file:
+Once the installation process is complete, create a `.env` file in ./blog-backend:

 ```bash
 touch .env